 Born at Port Perry, Ontario on 13 November 1896, he moved with his family to Manitoba in 1902.
 He was brought up on the family farm at Swan Lake and received his early education there.
 He complete grade 12 at Regina, Saskatchewan and was working as a school teacher when, in 1915, he enlisted in the Canadian Expeditionary Force and served in France, Belgium, and Germany, being involved in battles at Ypres, Mons, Cambrai, and Vimy Ridge.

-On 1 August 1928, he married Florence Elizabeth Blair (1899-1979) in the RM of North Cypress.
-They had three children.
+On 1 August 1928, he married Florence Elizabeth Blair (1899-1979) at Douglas and they subsequently had two sons and a daughter.
 He was an active member of the Orange Lodge, Royal Canadian Legion, Canadian Club, National Club, Robert Burns Society, Manitoba Historical Society, and West Winnipeg Rotary Club.
 Over the course of his life, he wrote four local histories:

-He assisted in the establishment of the Agricultural Museum at Austin, serving as founding President of the organization.
+He assisted in the establishment of the Agricultural Museum at Austin, serving as its founding President.
 In 1973, he received a Margaret McWilliams Award for his local history book The Golden Thread.